Eastern Kentucky Colonels baseball

 The Eastern Kentucky Colonels baseball team is a varsity intercollegiate athletic team of Eastern Kentucky University in Richmond, Kentucky, United States.
-The team is a member of ASUN Conference, which is part of the National Collegiate Athletic Association's Division I. Eastern Kentucky's first baseball team was fielded in 1925.
+The team is a member of United Athletic Conference, which is part of the National Collegiate Athletic Association's Division I. Eastern Kentucky's first baseball team was fielded in 1925.
 The team plays its home games at Turkey Hughes Field in Richmond, Kentucky.
 The Colonels are coached by Jan Weisberg.